hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 - Better keyboard interrupt handling

-- Verify fixed error with row-spacer on status page
+- Fix row-spacer bug on Chrome

-- Investigate vms immediately going to error state (not actually necessary for making tests work - appears to be a resource shortage)
+- Investigate vms not registering in condor